NileshJarad/android-knowledge-mesh/solid_principal/single_responsibility_principal.md

 }
 ```

-In the improved code, the responsibilities of creating a user and sending a welcome email have been separated into two separate classes (UserDatabase and EmailService).
+In the improved code, the responsibilities of creating, updating a user and sending a welcome email have been separated into two separate classes (UserDatabase and EmailService).
 The UserManager class now delegates those responsibilities to the appropriate classes

+>Single Responsibility principal does not mean Class should have single method.
+It can have multiple method as long as it adheres to single common responsibility in Above case UserDataBase